tarasglek/bpftrace_pagefaults/README.md

 ## Limitations

 1. We can trace mmap() syscalls for loading libraries, but there isn't an mmap syscall when the initial executable gets mapped by Linux(happens as part of exec syscall, need to trace something else for that?).
+This can also be worked-around by parsing `/proc/#pid#/smaps`.

+2. This doesn't actually trace how the pages are loaded from disk.
+We'd have to add more ebpf tracepoints to better understand file IO.
+Eg we are paging in 4KB increments on x86, but Linux ammortizes some of the away by doing IO in read-ahead chunks of some multiple of that.

+3. Had to do this on x86 as my arm64 VM is missing the `tracepoint:exceptions:page_fault_user` all of the exception tracepoints.
+What the hell, why?